EMStokely/UniversalCSSFramework/README.md

 This CSS solution is just "text files" so you do not install anything, just drag and drop the folder of files into your web project and link to a couple of them from the head of your web pages.
 That is it!
 But here is a few more details to guide you:

-1. `Copy the CSS folder into your Web Project` - First copy-and-paste the "default" folder of files anywhere inside the directory of your website - Just paste the "default" folder of files into your website and link to it in your HTML pages (see below).
-You can also paste this folder inside any folder on your desktop computer, create an HTML file, and test it!
-Web page link examples are shown below.
-After you have added your link path to the CSS files, double-click your HTML web page and see it in action.
-No special software or server is needed when you work with plain CSS and HTML!
+1. `Copy the CSS folder into your Web Project` - First copy-and-paste the "default" folder of files anywhere inside your website.
+I like to create a "css" folder first and drag the "default" folder into it.
+This allows you to make copies the the "default" folder of CSS files later and use them as a "skin" or theme.

-2. `Add HTML links to the CSS` - Below is ow you  link to the "Universal CSS Framework" from an HTML web page.
-Paste these links below into the head section of your HTML web page and modify the paths as needed.
-This example below assumes your HTML page is in the same folder as a "css" master folder.
-Modify the file paths as needed below:
+2. `Add HTML links to the CSS` - Below is how you  link to the "Universal CSS Framework" from an HTML web page.
+Paste these links below into the head section of your HTML web page and modify the paths as needed so they link to the files show below:

+&lt;html&gt;<br />
+&lt;head&gt;

 &lt;link media="print" rel="stylesheet" type="text/css" href="css/default/styles/Print.css?v=2.0" /&gt;<br />